Observability

 Setting up a retention policy

-is a good utility to have in order to set up retention policies.
-Please follow the DigitalOcean
+In this step you will set up a retention policy for your DO Spaces bucket.
+S3CMD is a good utility to have in order to set up retention policies.
+Please follow the DigitalOcean guide for installing and setting up s3cmd.

 -